Pakue95/HoDoor/README.md

 HoDoor is an access control board that uses RFID (13.56MHz) to authenticate users e.g. to enter restricted areas.
 The firmware repository can be found [here]() (to be released).

+## ToDo
+* generate new images of version 2.1
+* generate Gerber files
+* generate new 3d STEP files

 The work is release as is without any warranties or guarantees.
 Use on your own risk.

 ## License